 logo2

-15 Jan 2022, last revised 29 Jul 2023
+15 Jan 2022, last revised 12 Jul 2024

 With only two, extremely rare bottles, D. E. St. Amour's soda business was probably short-lived.
-Both bottles have a date code for 1909, which pinpoints when he was in business.
+Both bottles have a date code for 1909, which pinpoints to when he was in business.

 Deno E. St. Amour was born in Michigan in about 1872 (2).
 His various occupations throughout life reveal that being a bottler was a transitory endeavor.
 He was an engineer at the time of his marriage on 23 Sep 1902 in Chassell (4).
 The 1907 directory listed him in Houghton as a teamster for A. Haas Brewing Co.
 (5).
-The 1910 directory noted that he had moved to Lake Linden (6).

 Newspaper article - <i>The Calumet News</i>, 27 Oct 1909 p.
 4.